Surgical approach (context: liver surgery / transplantation / bleeding procedures in cirrhosis)

 - INR/PT measures only the procoagulant arm (extrinsic pathway) and ignores anticoagulant deficiency and platelet/endothelial contributions

-- Therefore patients can bleed or clot; INR does not equate to “auto-anticoagulation”
+- Therefore patients can bleed or clot, INR does not equate to “auto-anticoagulation”

 - Better approach: clinical bleeding history, procedural risk, platelet count/function, fibrinogen, and viscoelastic tests to guide targeted therapy